 Eichenberg carried the momentum from 2018 into the 2019 season.
-Eichenberg did not allow a single sack all season long and held up well against top pass-rushers like Kwity Paye, Aidan Hutchinson, Chris Rumph, Victor Dimukeje and Drake Jackson.
+Eichenberg did not allow a single sack all season long and held up well against top pass-rushers like Kwity Paye, Aidan Hutchinson, Chris Rumph, Victor Dimukeje, and Drake Jackson.
 Pedigree and top competition have helped the Notre Dame offensive tackle develop as a pass protector, and that shows on tape.

-Eichenberg stands at 6-foot-6, 305 pounds with adequate arm length.
+Eichenberg stands at 6-foot-6, 306 pounds with adequate arm length.
 When Eichenberg hits his strikes, he generates a jolting amount of power, creating leverage against the defender.
 His hands lock-in and move defenders.

 Eichenberg moves well in space and does an excellent job of keeping his feet controlled to engage defenders in space.
 Notre Dame designs numerous screens that flow towards Eichenberg’s side, and he does a great job of sealing and cutting off linebackers and defensive backs on the move.
 He understands angles in space and rarely lunges or over-extends when trying to hit his target.

-Liam Eichenberg’s best NFL Draft fits
+Liam Eichenberg’s best 2021 NFL Draft fits

-Taking a look at teams towards the end of the first-round that could use a left tackle, teams like the Indianapolis Colts, the Tampa Bay Buccaneers, and the Pittsburgh Steelers all stand out to me.
-Each team has a veteran quarterback that isn’t the most mobile and could either lose their left tackle in free agency or is in need of an upgrade.
-Having a pass-protecting island at left tackle.
+A few teams towards the end of the first round that could use a left tackle.
+The Indianapolis Colts, the Tampa Bay Buccaneers, and the Pittsburgh Steelers all stand out to me.
+Tampa Bay and Pittsburgh both have a veteran quarterback that isn’t the most mobile.
+Additionally, they could both use an upgrade at left tackle.